Balladebits/Balladebits/README.md

 ---------------
 Hi,if you're reading this, maybe you're from Discord
 ---------------
-You can Call me Ballade, Nice to meet you ^^
+The name is Ballade.

-I'm a He/Him,Cis and a Femboy (But i don't mind if you use she/her,but don't use they/them please)
+I'm a He/Him,Cis and a Femboy (But i don't mind if you use she/her,but don't use they/them)

-I'm An Asocial and Introvert (I only talk to Close friends or if doing rp,aside from those scenarios i'll hardly respond)
+I'm An Asocial and Introvert (I only talk to Really Close friends,aside from that,posibly i'm not going to respond)

-I don't trust ppl Easily (I Have Serious Trusting Issues so don't send me friend request without at least chat with me, i'll insta decline)
+I don't trust Ppl just like that (Trusting Issues, so don't send me friend request without at least chat with me.)

 I'm NOT an artist but i like drawing sometimes

 DNI if:
 - Minor (Unless friends or +17)
 - Aromantic (Don't hate them but as a cuddler i don't want to make them uncomfy)
-- Vegan (I'm Ok with vegetarianism)
+- Vegan

-Also i don't follow the basic DNI criteria,i only laugh if you're transphobic,homophobic or else,i know not everyone will understand all this LGBT+ stuff (even i don't understand sometimes)
+ don't follow the basic DNI criteria

 I speak Both Spanish and English (Native Spanish,but use a lot of english anyway)

 Likes:
-- Videogames in general,specially Pokemon and Mega Man
+- Videogames in general
-- Cuddle with Close Friends <3
+- Talk Close Friends
-- Drink Latte! <3
+- Coffee
-- Giving Flowers to anyone, or cakes <3
+- Giving Flowers
-- Making a lot of OCs and concepts (Although i'm out of ideas)
+- Making a lot of OCs and Concepts
 - Hearing Videogames OSTs (Mostly when it comes to fandoms i like)
-- Draw Sometimes (Not going to show any art,sorry)
+- Draw Sometimes (Not going to show any art.)
-- Sleep (How Original)
 - Using words like: Dear,Sweetie or Darling

 Dislikes:
 - Toxic Fandoms (Obvious Reasons)
 - Any MOBA in general (League of Legends,Dota,Pokemon Unite,etc.)
-- Any topic involving Alcohol and Drugs (I like the taste of cocktails,but please don't talk about it.)
+- Any topic involving Alcohol and Drugs
 - Veganism (don't even approach me)
-- Whitewashing/Blackwashing Drama (Racism is Racism, is both sides fault.)
-- Politics (I don't care)
+- Politics (I don't care.)
-- Fake LGBTQ+ (You're responsible of making some ppl have a wrong preconcept and also more ppl to turn homophobic)
 - Shipping between characters/irl ppl (Shippings tend to ruin fandoms or games a Lot) (and with irl ppl please STOP)

 Not Interested: